NikSativa/SmartNetwork/README.md

 .package(url: "https://github.com/NikSativa/SmartNetwork.git", from: "5.0.0")
 ```

-Then include `"SmartNetwork"` as a dependency for your target.
+Then, add `"SmartNetwork"` to your target dependencies.

 ---

 ## 📄 License

-SmartNetwork is available under the MIT License.
+`SmartNetwork` is available under the MIT License.